DevAmaruk/DevAmaruk/README.md

 ## 🚀 About Me

+I'm a Swiss frontend developer with a passion for building **clean, thoughtful web and mobile experiences**.
+My stack is centred around Angular and Ionic, and I'm currently deepening my CSS and layout fundamentals — Grid, Flexbox, BEM, custom properties — through deliberate, hands-on practice.

-I'm a Swiss developer passionate about crafting **mobile web applications** with Angular and Ionic.
-I bring a creative edge from my background in **Unity game development** and **3D art** — which means I care deeply about both the code *and* the experience it creates.
+I bring a creative edge from my background in **Unity game development** and **3D art**, which means I care as much about the experience as the code behind it.

 I'm a curious, kind, and collaborative person who loves sharing knowledge and growing through constructive feedback.
 If you have ideas, thoughts, or even a good joke — I'm all ears (and laughs 😂).

 ---
 ## 🛠️ Tech Stack

 ### 📱 Mobile & Web